Nav1719/assignment2-Manne/README.md

 | 2.
 USA          | To enjoy the Niagara Falls   | 15 |
 | 3.
 Paris        | To look at the Eiffel Tower   | 180 |
 | 4.
 China         |  The Great wall of china          | 7 |

+---

+### Funny Quotes

+> *“I'm sick of following my dreams, man.
+I'm just going to ask where they're going and hook up with ’em later."*
+*—Mitch Hedberg*

+> *“Gentlemen, you can't fight in here.
+This is the war room.”*
+*—President Merkin Muffley (Peter Sellers), Dr. Strangelove*